logo elektroda

 The card is handled by a hardware SPI with the fastest possible clocking.
 I've run tests on a dozen MicroSD cards and every one works, as long as it's a MicroSDHC or MicroSDXC.

-I've also quickly added support for old cards, so pretty much everything should work.
+I've also quickly added support for old cards, so pretty much anything should work.
 The third DMA channel is currently unused - I'm considering using it to speed up card transfers, but it's hard to embrace bidirectional SPI with a single transfer.

 As a light sensor, I use a voltage divider with a photoresistor coupled to the ADC, using an interesting 'window watchdog' functionality.
 The ADC runs autonomously in the background and keeps an eye on whether the voltage value is within a set range.
 If not - it generates an interrupt.